Poinsettias, Posadas, Piñatas, Pathways of Light! Holiday Traditions from Mexico

 Nowadays, piñatas are incorporated into the mainstream of American life, becoming a staple of birthday parties and other celebrations across cultures.
 Note that the traditional treats included oranges, peanuts, and pieces of sugar cane, though today, a variety of candy and small toys are the favorite fillers.

 Today, luminarias involve lit candles placed inside brown paper bags with sand lining to decorate walkways during the Christmas season.
 Luminarias as a symbol of welcome have also been integrated into mainstream American culture, though this custom is most often practiced in New Mexico.
-Bring this luminaria or farolito making tradition into the classroom, direct from the Hispanic Southwest!
+Bring this luminaria making tradition into the classroom, direct from the Hispanic Southwest!

 Children in Oaxaca, Mexico celebrate Las Posadas by breaking a Piñata.
 Courtesy Naum75 at Wikipedia.